-You’re the sartorial toast of your friends (not to mention the ladies) but do you know these 7 surprising facts about your wardrobe?
+You’re the sartorial inspiration of your friends but did you know these seven surprising facts about your wardrobe?

 1. Button-down collars were invented by polo players

-As if they didn’t have their hands full trying to hook their opponents’ mallet, polo players of yore also had to worry about shirt collars flapping and covering their line of sight.
+As if they didn’t have their hands full trying to hook their opponents’ mallets (all while riding a horse), polo players of yore also had to worry about their shirt collars flapping and covering their line of sight.
 Their DIY solution?
-Sewing buttons to keep ‘em down.
+Sewing buttons to keep them down.
 Brooks Brothers brought the idea to the U.S. and the rest is history.
-Now even Prince Harry sports them.
-Tea, anyone?

 3. French cuffs aren’t exactly a French invention

 Oui, c’est vrai.
-French cuffs were mentioned for the first time in Le Comte de Monte-Cristo but they’re not exactly French like baguettes.
-Actually, their origin can be traced to the other side of the Channel - Brits who made shirts with a row of buttons so they could fasten the cuffs at their right length, folding back the extra.
-This technique rapidly spread throughout Europe and evolved into the dressier version described by Alexandre Dumas.
+French cuffs were mentioned for the first time in Le Comte de Monte-Cristo, but they’re not actually French.
+Their origin can be traced to the other side of the Channel.
+The Brits were the first to make shirts with a row of buttons so they could fasten the cuffs at their right length, folding back the extra.
+This technique rapidly spread throughout Europe and evolved into the dressier version later described by Alexandre Dumas.

 4. Pocket squares used to serve a purpose

-Handkerchiefs have been used since time immemorial (well, since the 14th century anyway) to blow noses, dry hands etc. These white squares were often carried in breast pockets.
-The coming of disposable tissue disrupted this practice and today, the handerkerchief has evolved into finer fabrics and pocket squares are worn (but not used) by a few “men of quality”.
+Handkerchiefs have been used since time immemorial (well, since the 14th Century anyway) to blow noses, dry hands, etc. These white squares were often carried in breast pockets.
+The coming of disposable tissues disrupted this practice and today, the handkerchief has evolved into finer fabrics and pocket squares became a fashion accessory rather than a necessary cleaning device.

 It’s no coincidence that the wave-like groves on the sole of boat shoes resemble a dog paw.
-Thanks to a cocker spaniel dog called Prince, Paul Sperry discovered the key to his big success.
-He was amazed by the way his dog moved over slippery surfaces and this inspired him to create shoes patterned after Prince.
-Paul Sperry + Prince = BFF.
-Aww!
+Thanks to a cocker spaniel called Prince, Paul Sperry discovered the key to his big success.
+He was amazed by the way his dog moved over slippery surfaces and this inspired him to create shoes patterned after his agile pet.

 6. Perforations on Brogues were meant to drain water

-Hard to believe but these classic shoes were not initially made for the office.
-During the early 20th century Brogues were outdoor shoes, specifically for walking on wet terrain as the perforations helped dry the shoes by letting the water drain off.
-Before you jump to the bog, be advised that today most perforations are just decorative.
+Hard to believe but these classic shoes were not initially made for style.
+During the early 20th century, Brogues were outdoor shoes, specifically for walking on wet terrain as the perforations helped dry the shoes by letting the water drain off.
+The name actually comes from the Gaelic bróg, meaning "shoe."
+However, before you jump in the nearest bog, be advised that today most perforations are just decorative.

 7. Gingham cloth used to be striped, not checked

 Born in Indonesia, Gingham cloth was traditionally produced with a striped pattern.
 The name came from the Malay word “genggang”, meaning “striped”.
 Then the Brits decided to spruce it up a bit.
-Tradesmen in Manchester started producing Gingham cloth with a checked pattern… and fashion history was made once again.
-In fact, soccer team Manchester United rocks a Gingham check shirt in tribute to the city’s roots in textile manufacturing.
+Tradesmen in Manchester started producing Gingham cloth with a checked pattern and fashion history was made once again.
+In fact, the English football team Manchester United rocks a Gingham check shirt in tribute to the city’s long history of textile manufacturing.